Unit XI. Healing

 You will, by now, be familiar with the distinctions between emotions and

 feelings.
-Usually the emotions that prove troublesome are negative ones
+Usually the emotions that prove troublesome are negative

-productive.
+is also productive.

 The most recalcitrant emotion is fear, and fear is very likely the basis

 for many of the other emotions.
-The reason it is difficult to deal with
+The reason it is difficult to deal

-different forms.
+of different forms.

 Emotions are healed by disarming them, finding and deleting the thoughts,